IBE160/simple-todo/docs/prd.md

 so that I can keep my to-do list clean and relevant.

 **Acceptance Criteria:**
-1. A user can select a task to delete.
+1. A protected API endpoint (e.g., `DELETE /tasks/{task_id}`) removes a task.
-2. The selected task is permanently removed from the user's task list.
+2. The endpoint verifies that the task being deleted belongs to the authenticated user.
+3. The UI provides a "Delete" button for each task.
-3. A confirmation prompt is displayed before deletion to prevent accidental removal.
+4. A confirmation prompt is displayed before the task is permanently deleted.

 ## Epic 4: Positive Motivation Engine